This article was originally reported on in 2018 and updated in 2021.

 Our family spends a lot of time exploring trails, taking beach trips, camping, and sometimes just taking a good old roll down a grassy hill.
-This year my hubby and I weren’t taking any chances of ticks hiding in our kid’s hair -hence the buzz cuts.
+This year my hubby and I weren’t taking any chances of ticks hiding in our kid’s hair – hence the buzz cuts.

-What is the best way to protect our kids from ticks?
+So what is the best way to protect our kids from ticks?

 While this may sound scary, you should still enjoy outdoor adventures with your family, so long as you take precautionary steps.